LucaVaccari/nl-chat/README.md

 A TCP application to chat with other people over the network.
 Developed by Luca Vaccari and Nicola Vivante.

 #### Todo
-- Clear/update last message when removing it
-- Delete messages not serializing (.contains)

 - Put windows in front
 - Set color when writing a new message
 - Throw illegal argument exceptions in MessageBuilder methods